Home

 5. TalkingParents

 TalkingParents positions itself as a complete and unalterable record of co-parenting communication.
 The standout feature is Accountable Calling, allowing parents to make recorded phone or video calls directly within the app.
+Note: TalkingParents eliminated its free tier in March 2026 — a paid subscription is now required.

 Aspect Details